Policy last updated

 What are workplace adjustments?

-Also referred to as 'reasonable adjustments', a workplace adjustment is a modification to a work process, practice, procedure or setting that enables an employee with disability to perform their job in a way that minimises the impact of barriers they face at work.
+Also referred to as 'reasonable adjustments', a workplace adjustment is a modification to a work process, practice, procedure or setting that enables a person with disability to perform their job in a way that minimises the impact of barriers they face at work.
 The particular circumstances of each person need to be considered.
 Adjustments make the workplace more inclusive by removing barriers.

 Adjustments can be administrative, environmental or procedural and could include: